Azure/azure-sdk/docs/dotnet/introduction.md

 ````

 {% include requirement/MUST id="dotnet-samples-build" %} make sure all the samples build and run as part of the CI process.

+## Commonly Overlooked .NET Type Design Guidelines

+Some .NET Design Guidelines have been notoriously overlooked in earlier Track 1 Azure SDKs.
+This section serves as a way to highlight these guidelines to inform the design of Azure SDK types.

+{% include requirement/SHOULDNOT id="dotnet-problems-too-many-types" %} have many types in the main namespace.
+Number of types is directly proportional to the perceived complexity of a library.

+{% include requirement/MUSTNOT id="dotnet-problems-abstractions" %} use abstractions unless the Azure SDK both returns and consumes the abstraction.
+An abstraction is either an interface or abstract class.

+{% include requirement/MUSTNOT id="dotnet-problems-interfaces" %} use interfaces if you can use abstract classes.
+The only reasons to use an interface are: a) you need to "multiple-inherit", b) you want structs to implement an abstraction.

+{% include requirement/MUSTNOT id="dotnet-problems-generic-words" %} use generic words and terms for type names.
+For example, do not use names like `OperationResponse` or `DataCollection`.

+{% include requirement/SHOULDNOT id="dotnet-problems-valid-values" %} use parameter types where it's not clear what valid values are supported.
+For example, do not use strings but only accept certain values in the string.

+{% include requirement/MUSTNOT id="dotnet-problems-empty-types" %} have empty types (types with no members).

 <!-- Links -->